ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

   - chromosome 2 for model testing (chr2.bed)

-The trained models we used for prediction can be found in the models.tar.gz file.
-Due to file size limitition, you can access it from the [link](https://drive.google.com/file/d/1h3egck0zs-d7TsbJpkNQUrtMWGiI33HO/view?usp=sharing)
+The **best trained models** we used for prediction can be found in the models.tar.gz file.
+Due to file size limitition, you can access it from the [link](https://drive.google.com/file/d/1h3egck0zs-d7TsbJpkNQUrtMWGiI33HO/view?usp=sharing).
+The model can directely use for TF binding prediction.

 - CEBPA_hg38trained.model
 - CEBPA_mm10trained.model
 - Hnf4a_hg38_trained.model
 - Hnf4a_mm10trained.model

-and datasets in /data folder.
-All files are organized by the below structure.
+**All datasets files** are organized by the below structure, you can easily re-create from the github script according to our paper.
 ```
 - /data